Standard General withdraws nominee to Tegna board

-(Reuters) - Standard General, the hedge fund battling for board seats at Tegna Inc (TGNA.N), said on Monday it withdrew one of its five director nominees after discovering a “contractual restriction” on him serving on the U.S regional TV station operator’s board.
+March 30 (Reuters) - Standard General, the hedge fund battling for board seats at Tegna Inc, said on Monday it withdrew one of its five director nominees after discovering a “contractual restriction” on him serving on the U.S regional TV station operator’s board.

 Lawrence Wert, a former Tribune Media Company executive who was nominated as a director four weeks ago, withdrew as a Standard General nominee on March 27, the hedge fund said in a regulatory filing on Monday.